Luna-v0/hole-arena/INSTRUCTIONS.md

 - A meld containing a wild card is called a **"Dirty" meld** (or *sporco*).
 - A meld with no wild cards is a **"Clean" meld** (or *pulito*).

-## Buraco
+## Hole

-A meld that consists of seven or more cards is called a **Buraco**.
-Buracos give bonus points and are essential for ending the game.
+A meld that consists of seven or more cards is called a **Hole**.
+Holes give bonus points and are essential for ending the game.

-- **Clean Buraco:** A Buraco with no wild cards.
+- **Clean Hole:** A Hole with no wild cards.
 It is worth 200 points.
-- **Dirty Buraco:** A Buraco that includes a wild card.
+- **Dirty Hole:** A Hole that includes a wild card.
 It is worth 100 points.

 ## Taking the Pot